 space, ask for advice and bounce ideas off of one another.
 This is also a great referral source and you

 usually get some kind of mentoring or professional development service.

-Join Rachel and Gina at the OSBA CLE Young Lawyer Connect on June 13 and earn 6 hours of New Lawyer Training!
+Watch Rachel and Gina at the OSBA CLE Young Lawyer Connect Video Replay on Aug.
+17, and earn 6 hours of New Lawyer Training!